Get started with Visualization

 dataset-table-and-connection

-3. Have a look at the data available for visualization in the Preview section below:
+3. Take a look at the data available for visualization in the Preview section below:

 dataset-preview

-4. Click Save in the upper-right corner of the page and call it Test BA Dataset when prompted.
+4. Click Save at the top right and name the dataset Test BA Dataset when prompted.

 5. Go back to the workbook.
 You'll see the following under Datasets: